-- A designation of the boundaries of the area experiencing conditions of slums or blight; - A description of the conditions which qualified it as a slum or blighted area at the time of its designation; and - The way in which each activity addresses one or more conditions that qualified the area as slums or blighted.
+- A designation of the boundaries of the area experiencing conditions of slums or blight; - A description of the conditions which qualified it as a slum or blighted area at the time of its designation; and

+The way in which each activity addresses one or more conditions that qualified the area as slums or blighted.

 The TxCDBG program requires Grant Applicants to document and report the beneficiaries of each proposed application activity regardless of the NPO met by the activity.
 For SBA activities, all residents of the community shall be considered beneficiaries.
+Therefore, an applicant should use the most recently available LMISD Place data when completing the application and providing beneficiary documentation.